Azure – Networking – Part 5 – Basics of Azure Application Gateway

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.(Referenced: Official Docs)

 We can consider Application Gateway as an advance version of Load balancer which, comes with some extra useful features.
 The traditional load balancer supports OSI layer 4 with the TCP/UDP.
 But Application Gateway, supports OSI layer 7 and it works only with http/https protocols (port 80 and 443).
 With Application Gateway we can be more specific about the route to be followed and the destination to be reached. we can route the traffic based on the incoming URl.
-For example consider one scenario, where our environment configured two different destination to handle to different requests like one will address Image file request and the other one will handle Video file request .
+For example let’s consider one scenario, where our environment configured two different destination to handle to different requests like one will handle Image file request and the other one will handle Video file request .
 So here Application Gateway is smart enough, by taking the help of Listener and rules, route the traffic to the correct and accurate destination.

 Application Gateway limits